pharmaDB/scoring_data_processor/README.md

 ```
 or

 Change `MONGODB_NAME` to `latest` in `.env`.
 Then run `python3 main.py -rip -ril -rio` once the Install instructions below are completed.
 This will load the `resources/database_latest/` collections into MongoDB.  **(Warning: `python3 main.py -rip -ril -rio` is for the import of collections during testing and development period, and should not be used for production!
-In production, the databases are already populated, by scripts from other repositories.
+In production, the databases are already populated by scripts from other repositories.
 In which case, this module merely performs the diffing and similarity comparisons on data that is already stored on MongoDB.)**

 ## Running the Code
 Requires a minimum python version of `3.6` to run.